ObjectDB Database Search

 EntityManager.flush() - JPA Method

-JPA Method in javax.persistence.EntityManager void flush () Synchronize the persistence context to the underlying database.
+JPA Method in jakarta.persistence.EntityManager void flush () Synchronize changes held in the persistence context to the underlying database.
 Throws: TransactionRequiredException - if there is no transaction or if the entity manager has not been joined to the current transaction PersistenceException - if the flush fails Since: JPA 1.0

 em.flush(); em.clear(); loosing data and not persisting managed objects